All Episodes

 He'll recommend it to a committee who decides whether or not that's good enough for me to get that drug.

-If the committee says yes in a week when they meet, then it will be scheduled.
+If the committee says yes in a week, when they meet, then it will be scheduled, but I don't know how long it takes to schedule it.

 And there would be several applications.

-So it'd be once a week for I don't know, four or six weeks or something like that.
+So it'd be once a week for, I don't know, four or six weeks or something like that.

 And then it doesn't work for everybody, right?

-Even if you've tested, even if you've tested to see if it lights up your tumors, it's not going to work for everybody, and it's not going to work as well for everybody.
+Even if you've tested, even if you've tested to see if it lights up your tumors, it's not going to work for everybody.

-So there's some chance that I will get substantial relief fairly quickly, you know, within a matter of just a few weeks, uh, because some people have.
+So there's some chance that I will get substantial relief fairly quickly, you know, within a matter of just a few weeks, because some people have.

 But it's far more likely, maybe two out of three chance, that maybe I get a little bit of delay in the whole dying thing, but doesn't change the arc of my life too much.